-- Choose Email as Attachment to send the Journal Entries now.
+- Next, choose Email as an Attachment to send the Journal Entries now.

-Although this is optional, but if you need some alterations in your entries: follow the ways shown below to edit journal entries:-
+Although this is optional, if you need some alterations in your entries, follow the ways shown below to edit journal entries:-

-- Choose the link in the accountant column.
+- First, choose the link in the accountant column.